opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 # Boolean queries

 The `bool` query lets you combine multiple search queries with boolean logic.
-You can use boolean logic to include, exclude, or optionally include search queries.
+You can use boolean logic between queries to either narrow or broaden your search results.

 The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together a number of simple ones.